bombchus/z64-music-wiki/docs/advanced/tuning.md

 As an example if our sample has a root key of 72 (C6) with a sample rate of 32000 Hz and we want it to play 60 (C5) then we need to achieve a note speed of 2 for our sample to be tuned to the correct pitch; to do this we divide 1 by 0.5, with 0.5 being the tuning float value for 72 (C6).

 !!! info
-    For [Relative] tuning your note speeds are automatically calculated, as every instrument has a sample assigned to a range of specific notes, where the tuning float determines the sample root key's note speed in relation to 60 (C5).
+    For [Range-Based] tuning your note speeds are automatically calculated, as every instrument has a sample assigned to a range of specific notes, where the tuning float determines the sample root key's note speed in relation to 60 (C5).

 ### Key-Based Tuning